My colleague and friend Clinton told me once about himself (I’m paraphrasing): “I’m a stack, not a queue”.

 Knowing that a coworker has a different bias toward task management is probably the first step toward developing empathy for that person’s response to new tasks.

 Queue people need to understand that a new task, for a stack person, represents considerable potential pain or joy.
 For tasks that represent pain that must be immediately alleviated, it’s not that the stack feels I must fix it; rather, this must be fixed.
 The task is painful not because the stack must fix it, but because it exists, period.
-In software, this typically manifests as bugs in production.
+In software, this typically manifests as bugs in production or as a new-found opportunity to improve some broken or suboptimal thing.
 When that production bug comes in, the pain is particularly acute when there’s simply no one else to solve the problem.
 A stack person will have a hard time doing anything else until they fix it.
 Regardless of whether the pain is emotional or physical (pit in the stomach, headache, etc), it’s very much real.
 A well-staffed, diverse team is a great defense here.
 If the stack person knows it’s Johnny’s week for triaging production bugs, that’s probably good enough for this problem to not be such a painful distraction.